Photos courtesy of Nationalities Service Center

 PHILADELPHIA–Every Monday morning Adam Forbes travels to The FruitGuys’ Philadelphia warehouse to load his pick-up truck.
 Apples?
 Check.
 Bananas?
 Check.
 Citrus?
 Pears?
 Check.
 Adam brings the fruit, and any other produce that wasn’t used in customers’ crates that week, back to the Growing Home Gardens, an urban farm project and food assistance program run by the Nationalities Service Center (NSC), a Philadelphia-based nonprofit group founded in 1921 to aid recent immigrants and refugees in the Philadelphia area.

 When I visited in November 2011, a group of volunteer translators helped unload the fruit, each taking charge of a particular commodity, to make sure guests received a variety of produce to bring home to their families.
-Many refugees are newly arrived from Nepal, Bhutan, and Burma.
+Many refugees have newly arrived from Nepal, Bhutan, and Burma.
 Most weeks between 75-100 people will line up and each person leaves with 20-25 pieces of fruit.
 “The fruit and vegetable donations that The FruitGuys provides have played an incredible role in the health and nutrition of our refugee families in South Philly,” says Adam, the NSC Community Garden Manager.
 “Over 75 families line up every Monday to eagerly await the astounding array of fresh produce.
-Without this regular support many of our families do not have any access to fruit.
-The weekly donation not only provides much needed produce - but also brings together the community and provides us with a time to organize other community events addressing health, nutrition, and safety.
+Without this regular support, many of our families do not have any access to fruit.
+The weekly donation not only provides much-needed produce – but also brings together the community and provides us with a time to organize other community events addressing health, nutrition, and safety.
 This direct service would be impossible without the kindness and generosity of The FruitGuys.”

 After getting their bags of produce, a few people went to the garden to pick fresh cilantro, the last of Fall’s bounty, to garnish their meals; others headed immediately to the community center around the corner for that morning’s English as a Second Language (ESL) class.